CPT Codes

 Each CPT code is made up of five numerical digits:

-• The fourth digit provides information about the related body system or specific service area.
-This digit narrows the code to a more specific location within the broader category, like cardiovascular or respiratory systems.
+- The fourth digit provides information about the related body system or specific service area.
+This digit narrows the code to a particular location within the broader Category, like cardiovascular or respiratory systems.

 This structure ensures that every CPT code is unique and precisely describes a specific medical service or procedure, making it easier for healthcare providers and insurance companies to communicate effectively and accurately regarding patient care.